MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-adjust-reclassify.md

 - If your location doesn't use directed put-away and pick, use the **Phys.
 Inventory Journal** page.
 The procedure is similar to physical inventory without cycle counting.
 - If your location uses directed put-away and picks, use the **Warehouse Physical Inventory Journal** page.
 Then use the **Item Journals** page to run the **Calculate Warehouse Adjustment** action. <!--We should say what to do on each of these pages.-->

-### <a name="to-calculate-expected-inventory-in-basic-warehouse-configurations"></a>To calculate expected inventory in basic warehouse configurations
+### To calculate expected inventory in basic warehouse configurations

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Physical Inventory Journals**, and then choose the related link.
 2. Choose the **Calculate Inventory** action.